The Garrett House

 Above: The Garrett House and grounds.
 Image source: Lee J. Stoltzfus

-This site was part of a 755-acre parcel granted to Griffith Owens from William Penn in 1703.
+This site was part of a 755-acre parcel granted by William Penn to Griffith Owen in 1703.
 In 1715, Samuel Garrett of Upper Darby purchased a 33-acre parcel of land here.
-This Garrett family had emigrated to Pennsylvania from Leicestershire, England.
-Samuel Garrett passed that land and 250 additional acres to his son, Joseph Garrett I, who built this Garrett House with wife Mary (Sharples) Garrett.
+The Garrett family had immigrated to Pennsylvania from Leicestershire, England.
+Samuel Garrett passed that land and 250 additional acres to his son, Joseph Garrett I, who built this Garrett House with his wife Mary (Sharples) Garrett.

 The House’s Building Stone